 - 2015 – The Deep Underground Neutrino Experiment (DUNE) collaboration was established in early 2015; Physicist Maury Goodman was elected chair of the Institutional Board.

-- 2012 – CDF announces the most accurate W mass measurement.
+- 2012 – Collider Detector at Fermilab (CDF) announces the most accurate W mass measurement.

 - 2011 – The last run of the CDF took place and the Tevatron collider ended operations.

 - 2010-2012 – The Digital Hadron Calorimeter (DHCAL) collected data.

 - 2010 – Within the CALICE (Calorimeter for ILC Experiment) collaboration, the technology of a Digital Hadron Calorimeter (DHCAL) was developed and a physical 1m prototype using Resistive Plate Chambers (RPC) was constructed at Argonne National Laboratory.
 The DHCAL was then built.

 - 2007 – The last electron–proton collisions at ZEUS were recorded on June 30.

 - 1999 – The Soudan 2 Calorimeter confirmed the discovery of neutrino oscillations.